bonus-eventus/KerbodynePlusDev/README.md

+# Caution!
+This is the development branch for Kerbodyne Plus.

 # Installation

 Installation is simple.
 Copy the folder “kerbodynePlus” to your GameData folder.

-Make sure you have KSP 1.05 or higher.
+Make sure you have KSP 1.1 prerelease or higher.

 # About